DavidGerhart/DavidGerhart/README.md

 - 👋 Hi, I’m @DavidGerhart tech refugee on the S. Coast of Oregon.
 - 👀 I’m interested in Healthcare Analytics and am running a survey: https://bit.ly/ChildhoodSurvey
 - 🌱 I’m currently learning ...
 Mastodon
 - 💞️ I’m looking to collaborate on ...
-Contribute tol Organizational Development Projects
+Contribute to Organizational Development Projects
 - 📫 How to reach me ... through github.com or at davidgerhart.com

 <!---